MarloesK/lincoln-lawyer-animation/README.md

-# The Lincoln Lawyer Intro Animation - CSS Project
+# The Lincoln Lawyer Intro Animation in CSS
 This project is a (mostly) CSS recreation of the opening animation for The Lincoln Lawyer.

 The animation presents a dynamic title overlay against a moving map of Los Angeles, creating a cinematic feel with text cutout and blend effects.

 ## Features